Vron Ware: Current research

 Ware was a Research Fellow in the Centre for Socio-Cultural Change (CReSC), and the Centre for Citizenship, Identities and Governance (CCIG) at the Open University until 2014 when she became professor of sociology at Kingston University.
 In 2008, she began a new project looking at Britishness and militarization in the UK, using the recruitment and employment of Commonwealth soldiers as an entry point.
 Examining how the figure of the British soldier has acquired a prominence in mainstream culture not seen for many decades, her research focuses on questions of racism and citizenship, militarism and cultural diversity.
 The book Military Migrants (2012) argues that the degree to which the armed forces are seen to have become modernised is central to the management of modern warfare on the domestic front.
-Maintaining a multi-faith and culturally diverse army has been recognised as a valuable military tool in Afghanistan too.

-She has a 2018–19 Leverhulme Research Fellowship.
+She was awarded a 2018–19 Leverhulme Research Fellowship.